Blue Jays announce $230 million stadium renovation plan - WHIZ News

 Shapiro did not disclose the outfield dimensions and fence heights, saying they have not been finalized.

-After the 2023 season, the team will remodel the lower bowl to create better sight lines and reduce the amount of foul territory, and replace all the seats in the upper deck.
+After the 2023 season, the team will remodel the lower bowl to create better sight lines and reduce the amount of foul territory.
+The current design was meant to accommodate Canadian Football League games, but the Toronto Argonauts left Rogers Centre following the 2015 season.

 The Blue Jays will also use the renovation to upgrade and expand the home clubhouse, as well as facilities for players, such as weight rooms and training areas.